Danny Simmons: Def Poetry Jam

-Danny Simmons played an instrumental role in the conceiving of and co-producing the hit HBO show Def Poetry Jam, and won a Tony Award for the Broadway version of the show.
-Simmons is the co-executive producer of Russell Simmons' Def Poetry.
-Def Poetry of which episodes were produced for HBO from 2002 to 2007.
-Simmons came up with the idea for the series when a group of Simmons's friends would gather and perform open mic nights at art galleries in the early 1990s.
-The poets did shows at the Nuyorican, Danny's home, and an art gallery in Manhattan.
+Danny Simmons played an instrumental role in the conceiving of and co-producing the hit HBO show Def Poetry Jam, and he won a Tony Award for the Broadway version of the show.
+Simmons was the co-executive producer of Russell Simmons' Def Poetry, Def Poetry of which episodes were produced for HBO from 2002 to 2007.
+Simmons came up with the idea for the series when a group of Simmons's friends would gather and perform at open mic nights at art galleries in the early 1990s.
+The poets did shows at the Nuyorican Poets Café, Danny's home, and an art gallery in Manhattan.
 Simmons then asked his younger brother Russell about extending the "Def Jam" name in a new direction.
-After many more live events and showcases Danny and his associates Stan Lathan, Bruce George and Bob Sumner managed to launch "Def Poetry Jam" as both a cable show and a Broadway play.
+After many more live events and showcases Danny and his associates Stan Lathan, Bruce George, and Bob Sumner managed to launch "Def Poetry Jam" as both a cable show and a Broadway production.

+Personal life and death

+Simmons was married to Keia and had one son.
+He died at Thomas Jefferson Hospital, Philadelphia on June 14, 2026, at the age of 72.